melnikovdv/melnikovdv.github.io/_posts/2014-11-25-setup-mac-os-x.md

 ### Homebrew

 Most of apps are available through package manager [brew](http://brew.sh/) and its extension [brew-cask](http://caskroom.io/) (and [cask-versions](https://github.com/caskroom/homebrew-versions) for beta versions).
+Brew and cask will be installed by script too.

-The script itself can be found as [gist](https://gist.github.com/melnikovdv/cd23756e1114afaf8e43#file-setup-sh).
+The script itself can be found as [**gist**](https://gist.github.com/melnikovdv/cd23756e1114afaf8e43).
 Just run it.
 What it will install by default:

 #### Misc